 Miles Canyon on the Yukon River

-In Whitehorse, we visited S.S.
+In Whitehorse, we visited the S.S.
 Klondike National Historic Site.
-Riverways were the main transportation links in the late 19th and early 20th century.
+Riverways were the main transportation links in the late 19th and early 20th centuries.
 The arrival of paddlewheelers in the 1860s brought change to the territory, carrying newcomers and their ways of life, and until 1950 the riverboats continued to serve as the main link between the Yukon and the outside world.

 S.S.
-Klondike – a steam powered paddlewheeler
+Klondike – a steam-powered paddle-wheeler

 Cheers, Chris